opnfv/joid/docs/release/userguide/userguide.rst

     opencontrail: OpenContrail.
     onos: ONOS framework as SDN.
   [-t]
-    nonha: NO HA mode of OpenStack.
+    noha: NO HA mode of OpenStack.
     ha: HA mode of OpenStack.
     tip: The tip of the development.
   [-o]